KankakeeCommunityCollege/recover-newsroom/_posts/2022-01-04-vaccinated-claim-a-free-class.md

 For more information about the free class incentive, email or phone the college's Accounting Office at [accountingoffice@kcc.edu](mailto:accountingoffice@kcc.edu) or phone 815-802-8140.

-KCC has other sources of funds for Spring 2022 enrollment detailed in another news article titled "[Spring 2022 funds for students](https://news.kcc.edu/2021/12/17/spring-2022-funds-for-students.html)."
+KCC has other sources of funds for Spring 2022 enrollment detailed in another news article titled "[Spring 2022 funds for students](/archive/2021/12/17/spring-2022-funds-for-students/)."

-&nbsp;